JarBarKar/chris.py_cream/README.md

-# Coding SOP
+# Coding SOP #
-*Coding SOP
+##Coding SOP ##
-  *1. Identify the tasks assigned to you, go to Jira dashboard, and shift the tasks to in progress *2.
-Check Slack channel and Github for any existing unresolve pull request
+*	Identify the tasks assigned to you, go to Jira dashboard, and shift the tasks to in progress
+* Check Slack channel and Github for any existing unresolve pull request
-    *a.
-If no merge conflict, review code and merge into main *b.
+  * If no merge conflict, review code and merge into main *b.
 If there is conflict, review code and raise conflict issue with code owner *3.
 Pull the repository from Github into local working environment *4.
 Create new branch with the naming convention